DenaJGibbon/DenaJGibbon/README.md

 https://github.com/DenaJGibbon/behaviouR

 #### Publications
+The R code for select publications is available here.

 <!--
 **DenaJGibbon/DenaJGibbon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.